 O’side is super bike friendly.
 You’ll see locals scooting around doing their shopping or just enjoying the epic weather, so grab some bikes and cruise!
 Check out the surrey rentals at Wheel Fun Rentals on the strand for a fun and easy way to bike as a family.
 There are a variety of routes around town help you get your bearings and find hangs and haunts you want to return to and explore.

 We think of skateboarding as land surfing, and we’re into it.
-Martin Luther King Skatepark, Melba Bishop Skatepark, and the Alex Road Skatepark were all built by Grindline Skateparks and feature a variety of challenging pipes, pools, ledges, and more.
+Martin Luther King Skatepark, Melba Bishop Skatepark, and the Prince Memorial Skatepark were all built by Grindline Skateparks and feature a variety of challenging pipes, pools, ledges, and more.
 Skateboard shops around town have gear and boards.

 Consistent swells and epic weather make O’side one of the top surf destinations in the world.
 You could spend a beach day just watching the line-up or book the groms a lesson (boards are provided) and help them discover a new lifelong passion.
 A trip to the California Surf Museum provides inspiration.

 It’s a leisurely 1,954-foot walk to the end of the O’side Pier, one of the longest wooden piers on the West Coast, and every inch provides prime people watching.
 Down below, surfers lineup for one of the best breaks in O’side, and you’ll often spot sea lions and dolphins frolicking with them.
 Rent poles and buy some bait and you can drop a line with the anglers fishing off the pier.
 Watch out for gulls and pelicans!

 More than 120 animal ambassadors—including a cuddly crew of cheetahs—await you at Wild Wonders, dedicated to animal rescue, education, and conservation.
 Take a tour or participate in a keeper chat.